Who wrote what many people consider to be

 James Edward "Jim" Corbett (25 July 1875 - 19 April 1955)

-was a hunter who later became wildlife conservationist.
+was a hunter who later became a wildlife conservationist.

 https://en.wikipedia.org/wiki/File:Jim_Corbett.jpg